ARandomBoiIsMe/arandomboiisme.github.io/content/blog/printing_images_to_terminal.md

 There was some ghost of the image in there, yes.
 But, it was upside down.

 I vividly remember this part of the project.
-I remember it, because this is when I, in my sleep-deprived irritable state, threw the code into the nearest LLM I could find with a prompt to rotate the image for me.
+I remember it because this is when I, in my sleep-deprived irritable state, threw the code into the nearest LLM I could find with a prompt to rotate the image for me.
 Here's the code it returned, for those who wish to use it.
 It even solved a potential problem I had yet to encounter, lol:

     :::python
     # Calculate row size and padding